 With the album “Bridge”, Gabe Katona shows his contemporary jazz keyboard artistry while keeping the dynamics of his R&B and rock background.
-His contemporary jazz compositions are spirited and multi-faceted, yet romantic.
-Gabe’s songs are crafted through his soulful approach to melody and rhythm.
-His piano sounds are full, sweet and crisp with intriguing melodies that will sing to you.
-Gabe’s compositions are highlighted with his touch on the HammondB3 organ, the Wurlitzer and Rhodes electric pianos, clavinet and the saxophone.
+“Bridge” transports the listener with 14 breezy, feel-good tracks that highlight smooth grooves, sophisticated arrangements and upbeat melodies.
+Gabe’s original contemporary jazz compositions embody his soulful approach to melody and rhythm.
+He highlights his compositions with his touch on the HammondB3 organ, the Wurlitzer and Rhodes electric pianos, clavinet and the saxophone.
 Gabe rounds out his music with use of unique orchestration and rhythms adding to the intrigue of his compositions.
-As a result, Gabe Katona’s “Bridge” takes you on a journey that you will want to experience over and over again!
+As a result, Gabe Katona’s “Bridge” takes you on an uplifting journey that you will want to experience over and over again!

 JOANNETTE: Your music always puts me in a happy place!